 Camp MYDA operates several programs that need your help!
 Knowledge about diabetes is not required for volunteering at Camp MYDA; we will provide education to ensure the safety of our campers and volunteers.

-Staff training is a very important part of our volunteer program; all volunteers are required to complete online training, attend mandatory training, and orientation before camp.
+Staff training is crucial to our volunteer program; all volunteers must complete online training and attend mandatory training orientation before camp.

 There are so many ways you can help with summer camp; read the descriptions below:

 Please note that we strongly prefer volunteers remain at camp for the entire week.